 All organizations produce content.
-The photos, videos, design files, historical materials, and other intellectual property every brand creates hold immense value.
-They are the tools that many different departments, from sales to creative, use to grow and maintain a brand’s market presence and achieve its goals.
+Photos, videos, design files, historical materials, and other intellectual property hold immense value and are the tools used to grow and maintain a brand’s market presence and achieve its goals.
 In today’s market, dominated by digital interfaces and highly visual content, these assets are increasingly important, and properly managing them is essential.

-Many organizations struggle to manage their digital assets effectively.
-New content is made every day, older files become obsolete, and there’s a complex web of copyright and licensing rules to track.
+Today, many organizations struggle to manage their digital assets effectively.
+New content is made daily, older files become obsolete, and there’s a complex web of copyright and licensing rules to track.
 As a result, old and new branding materials are mixed together, permissions are messy, metadata and file naming protocols fall by the wayside, and chaos reigns in their digital asset libraries.

 With this in mind, we’ve outlined ten vital steps to take before searching for a DAM platform below.
-Following these steps will save you and your organization time, money, and high amounts of stress during the process of implementing an effective and efficient digital asset management system.
+Following these steps will save you and your organization time and money and will lay the foundation for your entire DAM program.

 10 Things to do Before Searching for a DAM Platform